-I’ve been baking cut out cookies with my kids for 32 years.
+I’ve been baking cut out cookies with my kids and grandkids for 32 years.
 It’s one of my favorite things to do!

-Several years ago I created a suggested plan for baking Christmas cookies with kids of ALL ages.
+Several years ago I created a suggested plan for baking cutout cookies with kids of ALL ages.
 That’s what I’m sharing with you today!

 Through many disappointments and trials and errors, I’ve finally learned how to do it well at every stage of mothering and grandmothering.